 You have to apply to the court for a ‘deputy appointment’.
 The order will set out what decisions the deputy can make for the account holder, for example, decisions around investments or a mortgage.

-The Department for Work and Pensions (DWP) can appoint a ‘appointee’ to act on behalf of a person receiving benefits, such as a pension, who cannot deal with their affairs themselves.
+The Department for Work and Pensions (DWP) can appoint an ‘appointee’ to act on behalf of a person receiving benefits, such as a pension, who cannot deal with their affairs themselves.
 To be made an appointee you have to contact the DWP which will then visit and interview you and fill in an appointee form (form BF57).
-The DWP also visits the person who you will be acting on behalf of.
+The DWP also visits the person for whom you will be acting.

-This form only lets you deal with a person’s benefits.
+An appointee can only deal with a person’s benefits.

-In some cases local authorities make direct payments to people who arrange their own health and social care.
-A suitable person is able to manage those payments for someone who cannot manage them themselves.
+In some cases, local authorities make direct payments to people who arrange their own health and social care.
+In these cases, a suitable person is one who is able to manage those payments for a person who cannot manage them themselves.

 The local authority will decide if a person is suitable and will be the only person who is able to access and manage the money paid by the local authority.
 The payments are then paid into a bank account in your name but clearly stating ‘on behalf of (your relative)’.

 Taking control of another person’s finances isn’t to be taken lightly.
 Before the bank or building society will let you access an account that is not in your name they will need;

 1. Proof of name and address: your passport or driving licence is acceptable for your name, and proof of address can be a recent utility bill, council tax bill or letter from a government department like HM Revenue & Customs.